School Bullying is Nothing New

 The child who bullies does so to gain attention and secure friends.
 A stronger person may sense the weaker one.
 Because of the negativity the bully is surrounded with, he will be compelled to gain power over the weaker.
 Fear by the victim reinforces the bullies sense of domination.

 Bullies feel a need to be affiliated with negative peer groups.
 They tend to think bullying behavior will gain them acceptance.
 They are at a great risk for increase in criminal activity.
 Because bullying is a form of violence, so will be the crimes committed.
 It is estimated that one in four school bullies will have a criminal record by age 30.

 Some people may bully because of poor social skills that can be traced to emotional or personality disorders.
 They may lack empathy as the sociopath does.
 They may bully in a very subtle way.

+What is Bullying in School?
 Different Kinds Of Bullying

 - Verbal. excessive and malicious teasing, insulting remarks, making fun of differences, embarrassing remarks and revealing information, cursing at someone because of something they did that the bully doesn’t approve of.